azlaan428/glitch-squad-biomedical-assistant/STATUS.md

 1. Redeploy or explicitly retire the `hf` (team hackathon) Space — it's currently stale and likely non-functional (dead vLLM endpoint)
 2. Browser-based smoke test of the live `personal` HF Space post-deploy
-3. If dual-provider support is wanted again, reintroduce a `get_llm()` switch (env-var gated) instead of hardcoding Groq, rather than relying on git history to bring Qwen/vLLM back
+3. The get_llm() dual-provider switch already exists (env-var gated via VLLM_BASE_URL); what's actually missing is a live AMD MI300X vLLM endpoint to point it at, since the hackathon's rented instance is presumed no longer running
 4. Demo video (carried over from hackathon submission checklist — status not reconfirmed this session)
 5. Final lablab.ai submission (carried over — status not reconfirmed this session)